College House, 2nd Floor, 17 King Edwards Road, London, HA4 7AE

 The term has been called “a caricature of feminism” and the practice has been juxtaposed with tons of photographs of women taking up just as much space with their shopping bags!

-The Metropolitan Transportation Authority (MTA) based in the New York and Seattle areas started poster campaigns in an effort to encourage a more respectful and polite posture from their passengers, particularly when the trains and buses were busy.
+The Metropolitan Transportation Authority (MTA) based in the New York and Seattle areas started poster campaigns to encourage a more respectful and polite posture from their passengers, particularly when the trains and buses were busy.

 As a result of the ruckus, in 2017 the MTA made it forbidden to take more than one seat.
 The MTA campaign also critiqued other passenger behaviors including leaning on poles and applying makeup when traveling.

-In a worryingly increasing number of cases, people (mainly women) that find manspreading offensive have taken photographs of the offenders and then gone on to the internet to name & shame.
+In a worryingly increasing number of cases, people (mainly women) that find manspreading offensive have taken photographs of the offenders and then gone on to the internet to name & shame them.

 There have only been a few arrests to date with the first during the 2014 ”Dude, please stop the spreading“ campaign on the city’s metro network.
 NYPD officers arrested a man for manspreading but thank god….the charges were dropped.
-There were also two arrests in 2015 in Brooklyn which were not penalized by the courts.back to menu ↑
+There were also two arrests in 2015 in Brooklyn which were not penalized by the courts.

 The demonization of campaigns against manspreading has been counter-criticized for not mentioning similar behaviors of the fairer sex.
 This includes taking up adjacent seats with their bags (known as “she-bagging.”)